This topic describes how to use the data transmission service to migrate data from a MySQL database to a MySQL tenant of OceanBase Database.

 After an incremental synchronization task is started, the data transmission service synchronizes changed data (data that is added, modified, or removed) from the source database to corresponding tables in the destination database.

 Options for Incremental Synchronization are DML Synchronization and DDL Synchronization.
-You can select the operations as needed.
-For more information about DDL synchronization, see Synchronize DDL operations from a MySQL database to a MySQL tenant of OceanBase Database.
+You can select operations as needed.
+For more information, see Configure DDL/DML synchronization.
 Incremental Synchronization has the following limitations:

-• If you select DDL Synchronization, when you perform a DDL operation for incremental migration that is not supported by the data transmission service in the source database, data migration may fail.
+If you select DDL Synchronization, when you perform a DDL operation that is not supported by the data transmission service in the source database, the data migration may be interrupted.

-• If the DDL operation is ADD COLUMN, we recommend that you set the column to a NULL column.
-Otherwise, data migration may be interrupted.
+If the DDL operation is ADD COLUMN, we recommend that you set the column to a NULL column.
+Otherwise, the data migration may be interrupted.

 Full verification